jordesign/scrobbled-blocks/readme.txt

 * **Responsive Design** - Looks great on all screen sizes
 * **Custom Placeholder** - Upload your own placeholder image for tracks without artwork

-= Use Cases =

-* Music bloggers showcasing their current listening
-* Podcasters sharing what inspires them
-* DJs displaying their musical tastes
-* Personal blogs adding personality to their sidebar
-* Portfolio sites adding dynamic content

 = Privacy =